Vyral/sandy-eagon-blog/_drafts/homeownership-on-tribe-owned-land.md

 ---
 layout: post
-title: Homeownership on Tribe-Owned Land
+title: Homeownership on Tulalip Land
 tags:
   - Buyer Tips
 excerpt: 'Today I wanted to talk about land on the Tulalip Reservation, which can either be leased land from the Fryeburgs or it can be deeded.'
 enclosure:
-pullquote: 'When you buy a home on tribe-owned land, you pay a monthly lease fee.'
+pullquote: 'When you buy a home on Tulalip leased land, you pay a monthly or annual lease fee.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true